 Paid Publisher Rocket Alternatives

-At some point — especially if you’re considering a career in self-publishing -- you’ll need to invest in some paid tools.
+At some point — especially if you’re considering a career in self-publishing -- you’ll reach the limit of what free Publisher Rocket alternative options can provide, and you'll need to invest in some paid tools.
 Below are some of the best that we could find.

 Most of them come with a free trial, so take them for a test drive and see which one you like the most.